2i2c-org/2i2c-org.github.io/content/blog/2024/nasa-ephemeral-hubs/index.md

 As part of the deliverables for our NASA High Priority Open-Source Science (HPOSS) award, we deployed two new ephemeral hubs:

-1. a public small binder hub that offers a "reader" experience where learners can interactively view light scientific content with small compute and no barriers to authentication
+1. a [public small binder hub](https://binder.opensci.2i2c.cloud/) that offers a "reader" experience where learners can interactively view light scientific content with small compute and no barriers to authentication
-1. a large binder hub that offers an "explorer" experience where learners can log in to access more substantial compute resources to interactively investigate large datasets and run large workflows.
+1. a [big binder hub](https://hub.big.binder.opensci.2i2c.cloud/) that offers an "explorer" experience where learners can log in to access more substantial compute resources to interactively investigate large datasets and run large workflows.

 These services enrich the interactive computing ecosystem for NASA communities by